DarkGhostHunter/Laraguard/README.md

     ->middleware('2fa.confirm');
 ```

-Since a user without 2FA enabled won't be asked for a code, you can mix with middleware with `2fa.require` to enforce it.
+Since a user without 2FA enabled won't be asked for a code, you use it with `2fa.require` to enforce it.

 ```php
 Route::get('api/token')